zopencommunity/meta/README.md

 * If you plan to reuse the existing zopen root directory for installing the new tools, then make sure to back it up to a different directory.
 * Follow the steps below and install each of the tools again via `zopen install`

-# meta
+# meta - Introducing the zopen package manager
-Meta adds package management facilities to z/OS, similar to utilities like apt, dpkg, yum, yast2, emerge.
+Meta adds package management facilities to z/OS, via zopen.
+It is similar to utilities like apt, dpkg, yum, yast2, emerge.
 It is written in pure shell script to remove any pre-reqs (like python/perl/bash etc).
 This package manager is designed for everyday usage of the z/OS Open Tools ports within the USS environment or for those who wish to download the tools.

 ## Pre-config